NeoFahrenheit/streamlink_looper/README.md

 # Streamlink Looper

-Have you gone to your work or school and came back home only to find out that your favorite stream lost the connection, restarted the livestream soon afterwards and you lost the entire recording because the script ended?
+Have you gone to your work or school and came back home only to find out that your favorite streamer lost the connection, restarted the livestream soon afterwards and you lost the entire recording because the script ended?

-Now, you can add your favorite streams to the software so you can never lose a livestream from them again.
+Now, you can add your favorite streamer to the software so you can never lose a livestream from them again.

 ## Features